4: Chrysalis

 “Vengeance?”
 Doll let the word hang in the air a moment.
 “What do you know of vengeance?
 Your toy is nothing but a vainglorious attempt to win the recognition of your father.”
 She placed a curious emphasis on that word.

 “You blew yourself up in front of the entire class,” Doll said.
-(Huh?
-Had J skipped something important?)
+(What?
+Had J skipped something that big?)

 “Part of the experimental process.”
 Uzi waved it off.
 “What are you doing to combat the murder drones?”